-Fields of Study: Humanities, Social Sciences, Engineering, Sciences
+Fields of Study: Humanities, Social Sciences, Engineering, and Sciences

 Enrolling in this large university, you can choose courses from a wide array of disciplines.
 Immersing in a new academic culture, you’ll take courses alongside local and international students.
-The university conducts teaching and research within faculties of Arts, Business and Economics, Creative Arts and Industries, Education, Engineering, Law, Medical and Health Sciences, and Science.
-You can find strong course work in Pacific studies, chemistry, history, Maori studies, mathematics and statistics, and many other fields.
+The university conducts teaching and research within faculties of Arts, Business and Economics, Creative Arts and Industries, Education, Engineering, and Science.
+You can find strong coursework in Pacific studies, chemistry, history, Maori studies, mathematics and statistics, and many other fields.

 Unique study opportunities